Free GPX Track Pack · 19 days · 540+ km

 What's included

 One file for each day, covering the entire 540+ km journey from Sanjo Ohashi in Kyoto to Nihonbashi in Tokyo.
-You can upload these files to any hiking app on your phone or GPS device (such as Garmin or Apple Watch) to accurately track the route we followed.
+You can upload these files to any hiking app on your phone (like AllTrails or Komoot) or GPS device (such as Garmin or Apple Watch) to accurately track the route we followed.

 Free for all subscribers